Extended symmetry analysis of isothermal no-slip drift flux model: Acknowledgments

 \section{Acknowledgments}

 The authors thank Galyna Popovych for helpful discussions and interesting comments.
+The authors are also grateful to the anonymous reviewer for valuable suggestions.
 This research was undertaken, in part, thanks to funding from the Canada Research Chairs program and the NSERC Discovery Grant program.
 The research of ROP was supported by the Austrian Science Fund (FWF), project P25064, and by ``Project for fostering collaboration in science, research and education'' funded by the Moravian-Silesian Region, Czech Republic.
 ROP is also grateful to the project No.\ CZ.$02.2.69\/0.0/0.0/16\_027/0008521$ ``Support of International Mobility of Researchers at SU'' which supports international cooperation.
 The research of AS was supported in part by the Grant Agency of the Czech Republic (GA \v{C}R) under grant P201/12/G028, and by the RVO funding for I\v{C}47813059.

 \frenchspacing